3C277.1 e-MERLIN workshop: Part 1 - Calibration

 gaintable=['all_avg.K', 'bpcals_precal.p1'],gainfield=[''],interp=[],spwmap=[],parang=False)

-As you can see in the script, the second format (without '#') is the form to use in the script, with a comma after every parameter value.
-When you are happy with the values which you have set for each parameter, enter them in the script 3C277.1_cal_outline.py (or whatever you have called it).
-You can leave out parameters for which you have not set values; the defaults will work for these (see e.g. help(gaincal) for what these are), but feel free to experiment if time allows.
+As you can see in the script, the second format (without '#') is the version to use in the script, with a comma following each parameter value.
+Once you are satisfied with the values you have set for each parameter, enter them in the script 3C277.1_cal_outline.py (or whatever you have named it).
+You can omit parameters for which you have not set values; the defaults will apply for these (see e.g., help(gaincal) for what they are), but feel free to experiment if time permits.

-The script already contains most plotting inputs in order to save time.
-Make and inspect the plots; change the inputs if you want, zoom in etc. There are links to copies of the plots (or parts of plots) but only click on them once you have tried yourself or if you are stuck.
+The script already includes most of the plotting inputs to save time.
+Create and examine the plots; modify the inputs as desired, zoom in, etc. There are links to copies of the plots (or parts of the plots), but only click on them after attempting on your own or if you encounter difficulties.

-The parameters which should be set explicitly or which need explanation are given below, with ** if they need values.
+The parameters that should be set explicitly or require explanation are provided below, marked with "**" if they need values inserted.

-If you have already plotted the antenna positions with plotants you will have seen that Mk2 has many short baselines which makes it more likely to give good calibration solutions and it makes a good reference antenna (refant).
+If you have already plotted the antenna positions with plotants, you will have noticed that Mk2 has many short baselines, which makes it more likely to provide good calibration solutions and serves as a reliable reference antenna (refant).

-The input data set all_avg.ms contains five fields:
+The input measurement set all_avg.ms contains five fields:

 eMERLIN name Common name Role